xwu/xwu-swift-numerics/numeric-protocols.md

 Some requirements of numeric protocols come with a default implementation.
-These implementations are possible because they build on other protocol requirements that _don't_ have a default implementation. __As a general rule, never attempt to implement a protocol requirement by relying on the default implementation of another requirement of the same or a more refined protocol.__ For example:
+These implementations are possible because they build on other protocol requirements that _don't_ have a default implementation. __As a general rule, never attempt to implement a protocol requirement by relying on the default implementation for another requirement of the same or a more refined protocol.__ For example:

 ```swift